jinwchoi/computer_vision_literature_review/README.md

 * [Fast Action Proposals for Human Action Detection and Search](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Yu_Fast_Action_Proposals_2015_CVPR_paper.pdf) - G. Yu and J. Yuan, CVPR2015.
 Note: code for FAP is NOT available online.
 Note: Aka FAP.

 ### Temporal Action Detection
+* [Temporal Context Network for Activity Localization in Videos](https://arxiv.org/pdf/1708.02349.pdf) - X. Dai et al., ICCV2017.

+   "Temporal Activity Detection method incorporating temporal context"
+    - Temporal context means a temporal proposal with a temporal extent larger than the actual action extent
+    - Propose temporal anchors with various scales for each temporal position
+    - When encoding a feature, concat features from two scales to incorporate temporal context
+      - Apply temporal convolution to further incorporate temporal context
+    - Temporal context does help: it is shown by ablation study
+    - State-of-the-art performance on ActivityNet and THUMOS14

 * [Detecting the Moment of Completion: Temporal Models for Localising Action Completion](https://arxiv.org/abs/1710.02310) - F. Heidarivincheh et al., arXiv2017.

   "A trial for detecting action completions using ConvNet + HMM/LSTM."
   In this paper, we try to detect a moment of an action completion.
 We want to separate pre-completion and post-completion of an action frame-by-frame.
 We define the "completion" as the "goal" of an action is achieved.
 We use HMM and LSTM on top of ConvNet feature to detect a completion of an action.
   For HMM, we have 2 hidden states, pre and post.
 The parameters of HMM, initial and transition probs, covariance matrices and mean vectors are learnt from training data.
 For LSTM, we feed fc7 feature and per-frame labels (pre or post) to LSTM as an input.
   Experimental results are quite trivial.
 Both models can detect the completion of an action with a reasonable accuracy, 75% within 10 frames, under strong assumptions: temporally trimmed sequences (no multiple actions per sequence), momentary completion (completion should be detected using only one frame even for human), and uniform prior for completion (50:50 chance of complete vs. incomplete).

 * [CDC: Convolutional-De-Convolutional Networks for Precise Temporal Action Localization in Untrimmed Videos](https://arxiv.org/abs/1703.01515/) - Z. Shou et al., CVPR2017. [[code]](https://bitbucket.org/columbiadvmm/cdc)